scossu/lakesuperior/docs/performance.rst

 -  16Gb RAM
 -  SSD
 -  OS X 10.13
--  python 3.7.2
+-  Python 3.7.2
 -  lmdb 0.9.22

 Benchmark script
 ~~~~~~~~~~~~~~~~

-`Generator script <../../util/benchmark.py>`__
+`Source code <../../util/benchmark.py>`__

-The script was run with default values: resprectively 10,000 and 100,000
+The script was run by generating 100,000 children under the same parent.
+PUT
-children under the same parent.
-PUT and POST requests were tested separately.
+and POST requests were tested separately.
+The POST method produced pairtrees
+in Fedora to counter its known issue with many resources as direct children of
+a container.

 The script calculates only the timings used for the PUT or POST requests, not
 counting the time used to generate the random data.